pintuux/TailNode_Project/README.md

 ## Installation
-Clone the repository to your local machine: git clone <repository_url>
+Clone the repository to your local machine:

+git clone <repository_url>

-Install the required dependencies:
+# Install the required dependencies:

-bash
-Copy code
-pip install Flask requests mysql-connector-python
+1. pip install Flask requests mysql-connector-python

-Set up the MySQL database and update the config/db_config.py file with your MySQL database connection details.
+2. Set up the MySQL database and update the config/db_config.py file with your MySQL database connection details.

-Run the Flask application:
+3. Run the Flask application:

-bash
-Copy code
 python app.py

-Usage
+# Usage
 Access the API endpoints using the provided URLs (e.g., http://localhost:5000/getdata, http://localhost:5000/post) to fetch and store user data and posts.

-Dependencies
+## Dependencies
 Flask: A lightweight web framework for Python.

 requests: A library for making HTTP requests.

 mysql-connector-python: A connector library for MySQL databases.

-Contributors
+## Contributors
-Your Name
+Pintu Kumar

-License
+## License
 This project is licensed under the MIT License - see the LICENSE file for details.